Magnetic field-induced weak-to-strong-link transformation in patterned superconducting films: Abstract

 \section{Abstract}

-Ubiquitous in most superconducting materials, weak-links are well-known for their limiting effect on the critical current.
-Still, they are at the root of important features of superconductivity.
-Using quantitative magneto-optical imaging and the thermomagnetic model, we correlate local maxima in magnetization loops of patterned Nb films to a magnetic field-induced weak-to-strong-link crossover.
-This tunable phenomenon can be exploited in superconducting electronics, e.g., flux valves and injectors, or as a simple strategy to adjust the critical current in specialized devices.
+Ubiquitous in most superconducting materials and a common result of nanofabrication processes, weak-links are known for their limiting effects on the transport of electric currents.
+Still, they are at the root of key features of superconducting technology.
+By performing quantitative magneto-optical imaging experiments and thermomagnetic model simulations, we correlate the existence of local maxima in the magnetization loops of FIB-patterned Nb films to a magnetic field-induced weak-to-strong-link transformation increasing their critical current.
+This phenomenon arises from the nanoscale interaction between quantized magnetic flux lines and FIB-induced modifications of the device microstructure.
+Under an ac drive field, this leads to a rectified vortex motion along the weak-link.
+The reported tunable effect can be exploited in the development of new superconducting electronic devices, such as flux pumps and valves, to attenuate or amplify the supercurrent through a circuit element, and as a strategy to enhance the critical current in weak-link-bearing devices.